Elizaongwz/DSA4264/technical-report.md

 ##### Proposed BTO Route
 With the increasing number of BTO projects across Singapore, it’s essential to consider the needs of residents in newly developed areas.
 Backlash from Tengah residents in its early stages highlighted a lack of public transportation options and a disconnect with central areas.
 In response, we focus on Singapore's largest 2024 BTO development, Tanjong Rhu Riverfront I & II, with 2,063 units.
 Located along Tanjong Rhu Road, the nearest bus stop, 'Opp S'pore Swim Club,' is currently served by only two bus routes, 158 and 158A, covering Geylang, Joo Seng, and Serangoon.

-We propose a dedicated bus route to better connect these over 2,000 residents with popular central areas, using the Passenger Volume by Bus Stop dataset to prioritise stops with high demand.
-Since many residents are likely to be working adults, this route would provide a more efficient commute by linking directly to bus stops in the CBD, reducing the need to transfer buses or MRT lines.
+We propose a dedicated bus route to better connect these over 2,000 residents with popular central areas, using the `Passenger Volume by Bus Stop` dataset to prioritise stops with high demand.
+Since many residents are likely to be working adults, this route would provide a more efficient commute by directly linking bus stops to the CBD area, reducing the need to transfer buses or MRT lines.
 ![bto proposed route](https://github.com/user-attachments/assets/bd994e8a-6ffa-4b6c-b695-470478bca47b)